‘Young And Restless’ Spoilers: Colin Surprises Jill, Ashley Sets Ravi Straight

 Abby will try to talk Neil into returning to Newman Enterprises, although he brushes her off, and Cane will talk with Lily about the Colin situation.
 The Young and the Restless spoilers note that Cane will promise to toss his father out if he does anything illegal and Lily will say goodbye to her husband as he prepares to head off on his trip.

 When Colin arrives at Jill’s place she’ll tear into him about how he’d better have the ring and Young and Restless spoilers share that he’ll hold it up for her to see.
 He’ll talk with her about how he hopes this can make things right between them, and she tears up as she thanks him for bringing it back.
 However, Jill will insist that she can’t forgive him for what he did.
-He’ll leave and Jill will put on the ring.
+He’ll leave, and Jill will put on the ring.

 Where do things head next?
 There are twists and turns ahead for Devon and Hilary while Victoria will be standing up for Reed.
 Chloe will get a surprise from Kevin and Victor will be promising something to Nick.
-The Young and the Restless spoilers hint at twists and turns ahead and fans cannot wait to see where things head next.
+The Young and the Restless spoilers hint at twists and turns ahead, and fans cannot wait to see where things head next.